 What we offer

 Integral to the University’s desire to provide the best possible experience for all students we offer academic skills and development training and disability and neurodiversity support.
-These services are part of the Library and Learning Support Services and are located within the Library building.
+These services are located within the Library building.

 Academic skills and development support

 Academic Skills and Development are dedicated to supporting students to become effective and independent learners.
 We work in a variety of ways to ensure that all students achieve their potential, delivering workshops, one to one advice sessions and through online resources.
 The team also works closely in partnership with teaching staff to embed academic skills and development directly into degree courses.

 Our team of learning development advisers, librarians, and specialist maths and statistic advisers provide advice to all undergraduate and masters level students here at the University.

 "Disability: a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal activities."The Equality Act 2010

 Disability and Neurodiversity provide support to all disabled students at the University of Surrey as defined by The Equality Act (2010).

 This includes specific learning differences such as dyslexia and dyspraxia, autistic spectrum conditions, physical disabilities, long-term medical conditions, sensory impairments and mental health conditions.